 2. Disconnect the ballast and examine it carefully.
 If you notice any burn marks, you should replace the ballast.

 3. If the ballast doesn’t appear to be damaged, follow the manufacturer’s instructions for your multimeter to test the wiring.
-This will involve touching the multimeter probes to certain wires to see if a current can flow through.
+This will involve touching the multimeter probes to specific wires to see if a current can flow through.
 For more information, see How Do I Use a Multimeter?
 If no current is detected, it’s time to replace the ballast.

 Caution